 Zealandia have developed a useful Risk Analysis and Management Guide for your trapping and tracking programme.

-If you want to know about trapping other target species, like stoats or possums, check out our Trapping Best Practice guide.
+If you want to know about trapping other target species, like stoats or possums, check out our How to choose the right trap section.

 4. RECORD what you are doing